 After Montenegro gained independence in June 2006, development cooperation was continued with both countries.

-- developing the tourism sector
+- the tourism sector and environment

 - promoting business and creating jobs, especially in small and medium-sized companies